isomorphic-git/isomorphic-git.github.io/docs/faq.md

 You can tell you have the full history indirectly by a couple of means... probably the easiest would just be `git.log` and when the array returned stops growing in length.
 A slightly more efficient way of telling if you have the full history, would be to grab the oid from the last commit returned by `git.log` and use that as the starting point for the next call to `git.log` with `{ ref: oid }` and keep repeating until git.log only returns one commit.
 Or you could use the `'progress' event emitter` in `fetch` and if the fetch completed successfully with 0 progress events, I think that would indicate there's no more to fetch.

+## Does it support wire protocol version 2?

+Not yet, but you can go [upvote the issue](https://github.com/isomorphic-git/isomorphic-git/issues/585)